deckhouse/virtualization/images/virt-artifact/patches/README.md

 **Solution**:
 To force delivery of packages to only one VM pod, the special label `network.deckhouse.io/pod-common-ip-priority` were added.
 The label allows setting the priority of pod for cilium relative to other pods with the same IP address.
 Network traffic will be directed to the pod with the higher priority.
-Absence of the label means default network behavior:
+Absence of the label means the lowest priority (pod with a network priority label is more prioritized than a pod without a label).
-`low` < `no label` < `high`.
+The lower the numerical value, the higher the priority.

 **How does it work?**
-1. When migration starts, the label is removed (if present) from the source pod (the default network behavior is applied).
+1. When migration starts, the source pod receives a decreased network priority ("1").
-2. The target pod is immediately created with a lowered network priority.
+2. The target pod is immediately created with the lowest network priority ("2").
-3. When the virtual machine is suspended for offline migration, the target pod receives elevated network priority (high), while the source pod retains the default behavior (no label).
+3. When the virtual machine is suspended for offline migration, the target pod receives the highest network priority ("0"), while the source pod retains its decreased priority ("1").

 Thus, packets are delivered as expected: initially only to the source pod during migration, and after migration completes, only to the target pod.